opentensor/subtensor/docs/consensus.md

 <img src="img/consensus_plots.png" width="1000">

 **Max weight supported by $\kappa$-majority stake**: We can plot a consensus graph for each active miner by ordering weights (y-axis) set on the target miner and recording cumulative stake (x-axis) of the source validators.
 The weight read at $x=1-\kappa$ ratio of total active stake is the stake-based median, which means that at least $\kappa$ stake supports that weight decision.
-Typically $\kappa=0.5$, which means that 50% of stake needs to agree on the relative utility of a miner, and we clip excess weight above this median to encourage validators to vote fairly and uphold consensus.
+Typically $\kappa=0.5$, which means that 50% of stake needs to agree on the relative utility of a miner, and we clip excess weight above this median to encourage subnet validators to vote fairly and uphold consensus.

 **Cabal sets low weight on honest majority**: The median calculation ignores selfish subsets that vote dishonestly (cabals), if they have minority stake (less than $\kappa$-majority), when they set low weights on the honest majority.
 This means that a minority cabal cannot negatively influence the consensus weight on honest servers.